In this article, find out the best science-based six pack abs workout you need to do for an impressive-looking midsection.

 - For women – To around 14-18% body fat

-That said, achieving well-developed abs and an impressive looking midsection goes beyond this.
-Now, it’s true that your diet will be mainly responsible for revealing your abs in the first place.
-But here’s the crucial part.
-Your training will then be responsible for how developed and how well your abs and overall midsection look once they’re finally revealed.
 But, of course, it’s almost impossible to have a nice set of abs if your other muscle groups are lagging.
 That’s why we’ve built multiple step-by-step, science-based programs – so you can finally achieve your dream physique.
 With those enviable six-packs.
-Take this analysis quiz to find out which program is right for you.
+If you’re interested:

 Either way.
 Adding direct abs and core work into your routine is definitely needed if you’d like to improve your six-pack development.